Defying Social Expectations- What does that mean for female founders_

 I was the boss, so I had the privilege of bringing my kids — and my nanny — to work with me every day.
-But when I went to implement those policies for my employees, my legal team said, no way!
+But when I went to implement those policies for my employees, my legal team said, “No way!”
+That didn’t sit well with me, and that is not how I wanted to lead my company.
+As female founders, we often must defy social expectations and redefine leadership.

 What Breaking Every Rule About How Women Should Lead Taught Me About Success

-As high-achieving women, we are constantly met head-on with cultural norms that undervalue women in leadership, like staying home to raise a family.
+As high-achieving women, we are constantly met head-on with cultural norms that undervalue women in leadership, such as the expectation to stay home to raise a family.

 We’re judged for being “too ambitious,” labeled “difficult” when we stick up for ourselves, or “soft” for showing empathy.
 It’s a rollercoaster of second-guessing what you’re supposed to do and how you’re supposed to act.